Dreamland (Aztec Camera album)

-Dreamland is a studio album by the alternative rock band Aztec Camera, released in 1993.
+Dreamland is the fifth studio album by the alternative rock band Aztec Camera, released in 1993.

-The album peaked at No. 21 on the UK Albums Chart.
+The album peaked at No. 21 on the UK Albums Chart and at number 146 on the Australian ARIA Charts.

 Critical reception

 Trouser Press wrote that Roddy Frame "approaches a nirvana of cerebral passion on 'Valium Summer', 'Let Your Love Decide' and other ethereal treats."
 In a 2021 review of an Aztec Camera collection, Pitchfork thought that "Dreamland isn’t completely devoid of the indie rock arrangements that characterized earlier Aztec Camera releases, and even its most experimental tendencies feel firmly at home within the band’s extended catalog."

 Track listing

 All songs written by Roddy Frame.